aleixmarsa/story-canvas-cms/docs/docs/Content Management/Sections/create-section.md

 # Creating a Section

-Each story in StoryCanvas is composed of multiple **sections**, which can represent content blocks such as text, images, charts, or videos.
+Each story in StoryCanvas is composed of multiple sections, which can represent content blocks such as text, images, charts, or videos.
 Sections are fully modular and configurable.
 **Editors** and **administrators** are allowed to create sections.

 ---